Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Introduction

-Similar sets of equations (\ref{IEq1})-(\ref{IEq4}) have been reported in several studies based on mixture theory \citep{rajagopal1995mechanics,ambrosi2002closure,byrne2003modelling,rajagopal2007hierarchy,astanin2008multiphase,dey2021mathematical}.
-While considering any growth inside a tissue, one can assume the cellular phase to behave as a fluid continuum as the growth process is of large time scale \citep{byrne2003two}.
-Therefore, a similar fluid momentum equation can govern the dynamics of each of the phases with different viscosity \citep{chen2001influence,byrne2003modelling,ambrosi2002closure}.
-However, the situation would be different when flow-induced deformation of biological tissues is studied as the deformation is of a small time scale. \citet{barry1990comparison} compared the flow-induced deformation between soft biological tissues and polyurethane sponge through a mathematical model assuming the solid phase to behave as a poroelastic material.
+Similar sets of equations (\ref{IEq1})-(\ref{IEq4}) have been reported in several studies based on mixture theory \citep{rajagopal1995mechanics,rajagopal1986boundary,gandhi1987some,wineman1992shear,byrne2003modelling,rajagopal2007hierarchy,kumar2018nutrient,dey2021mathematical,anguiano2022mixture}.
+Depending on the physical behavior, for an appropriate modelling, a tissue can be considered as mixture of two or several fluid constituents.
+For example, while considering growth of a tissue, one can assume the cellular phase to behave as a fluid continuum \citep{byrne2003two,breward2003multiphase,rajagopal2010mechanics}.
+Therefore, the dynamics of each constituent can be governed by a similar fluid momentum equation.
+Each constituent can be distinguished from others in terms of viscosity \citep{chen2001influence,byrne2003modelling}.
+However, the situation would be different when flow-induced deformation of biological tissues is studied. \citet{barry1990comparison} compared the flow-induced deformation between soft biological tissues and polyurethane sponge through a mathematical model assuming the solid phase to behave as a poroelastic material.
 In this regard, the dynamics of the whole tissues are governed by the set of equations (\ref{IEq1})-(\ref{IEq4}) stated above.
 But the Cauchy stress tensor ($\mathbf{T}_s$) corresponding to the solid phase has to follow the stress relation for an elastic material.
-On the other hand, the fluid stress ($\mathbf{T}_f$) can depend either solely on the pore pressure \citep{barry1990comparison} or both the pore pressure and fluid viscosity \citep{barry1991fluid}.
-Note that any volumetric change in the tissue due to fluid-induced deformation is infinitesimal in nature. \citet{barry1995injection} studied fluid injection as a point source into a deformable porous layer with both the boundaries are impermeable to fluid flow using biphasic mixture theory.
-Later, \citet{barry1997deformation} extended this by considering a set of boundary conditions where the upper surface is permeable to fluid flow.
-In this regard, \citet{li2009mathematical} reviewed several models relevant to the subcutaneous injection of insulin. \citet{shrestha2020imaging} studied fluid injections into soft biological tissues to extract two macroscopic permeability parameters.\\
+On the other hand, the fluid stress ($\mathbf{T}_f$) can depend either solely on the pore pressure \citep{barry1990comparison} or both the pore pressure and fluid viscous force \citep{barry1991fluid}.
+Note that any volumetric change in the tissue due to fluid-induced deformation is infinitesimal. \citet{barry1995injection} studied fluid injection as a point source into a deformable porous layer with both the boundaries impermeable to fluid flow using biphasic mixture theory.
+Later, \citet{barry1997deformation} extended their study by considering a set of boundary conditions where the upper surface is permeable to fluid flow.
+In this context, the models of \citet{li2009mathematical} are relevant to the SCI of insulin.
+Recently, \citet{shrestha2020imaging} have introduced a semi-empirical model based on experimental data and constitutive equations of flow through biological tissue that elucidates the fluid transport through skin tissue.
+Injecting fluid into the skin involves a coupled interaction with the deformation of the soft porous matrix of skin tissue since skin tissue is a deformable porous medium.
+Their study assumes the permeability ($K$) of any biological tissue (particularly the skin tissue), in the following form $K=K_{0}\exp(\mathcal{M}\mathcal{E}_{ij})$. $\mathcal{E}_{ij}$ denotes the volumetric strain in the solid matrix of skin tissue; $K_{0}$ and $\mathcal{M}$ are macroscopic material constants.
+This form of permeability is general; however, other forms of permeability can also be discussed.
+The concept of anisotropic permeability comes when $K_{0}$ assumes a form of a square matrix, i.e., $K_{0}=K_{0_{ij}}$ when $ij$th entry is the permeability in the $ij$th direction concerning the coordinate axes.
+For simplicity, $\mathcal{M}$ can be chosen zero as a particular case. \\